mashasan-works/mashasan-works.github.io/_pages/aboutme.md

 (www.aiub.edu) which is assessed by Australian computer Society as comparable to an AQF Bachelor Degree with a major in computin

-## Certifications

-ICTPMG611 Prepare a detailed design brief from Telstra Corporation Ltd (These competencies form part of the ICT60615 Advanced Diploma of Telecommunication Network Engineering)

 ## My Awesome Skills